Table of Contents

-Section 5 of the LDA was amended to require the mandatory electronic filing of all documents required by the LDA.
-The only exception to mandatory electronic filing is for the purpose of amending reports in the format previously filed, or for compliance with the Americans with Disabilities Act.
-Each electronic lobbying disclosure form provides usability for people with vision impairments who have the appropriate software and hardware.
-If you have questions regarding additional ADA accommodations, please contact the Senate Office of Public Records at 202-224-0758.
+Mandatory electronic filing of all documents is required by the LDA (2 U.S.C. § 1604).
+The only exception to mandatory electronic filing is for the purpose of compliance with the Americans with Disabilities Act.
+The online electronic filing system provides usability for people with vision impairments who have the appropriate software and hardware.
+If you have questions regarding additional ADA accommodations, please contact the Senate Office of Public Records at (202) 224-0758.

 Preparing to File the Quarterly Report – Income or Expense Recording

 The LDA does not contain any special record keeping provisions, but requires, in the case of an outside lobbying firm (including self-employed individuals), a good faith estimate of all income received from the client, other than payments for matters unrelated to lobbying activities.
 In the case of an organization employing in-house lobbyists, the LDA requires a good faith estimate of the total expenses of its lobbying activities.
 As long as the registrant has a reasonable system in place and complies in good faith with that system, the requirement of reporting expenses or income would be met.
 Since the LDA (2 U.S.C. § 1605(a)(5)) requires the Secretary and Clerk to “retain registrations for a period of at least 6 years after they are terminated and reports for a period of at least 6 years after they are filed,” it is recommended registrants retain copies of their filings and supporting documentation for the same length of time.